jamborta/tffm2/README.md

-This is a TensorFlow implementation of an arbitrary order (>=2) Factorization Machine based on paper [Factorization Machines with libFM](http://dl.acm.org/citation.cfm?doid=2168752.2168771).
+This is a TensorFlow 2.0 implementation of an arbitrary order (>=2) Factorization Machine based on paper [Factorization Machines with libFM](http://dl.acm.org/citation.cfm?doid=2168752.2168771).

 It supports:
-* dense and sparse inputs
 * different (gradient-based) optimization methods
 * classification/regression via different loss functions (logistic and mse implemented)
-* logging via TensorBoard

 The inference time is linear with respect to the number of features.

 Tested on Python3.6

-This implementation is quite similar to the one described in Blondel's et al. paper [https://arxiv.org/abs/1607.07195], but was developed independently and prior to the first appearance of the paper.

 # Dependencies
 * [scikit-learn](http://scikit-learn.org/stable/)